Subscribe to Our Newsletter

 UK Police Find 90 Pallets of Fake Wine, Prosecco in Warehouses Across Essex

-The value of the U.S. system of alcohol beverage regulation was demonstrated once again when when British police, in a coordinated sting, discovered 90 pallets of counterfeit wine and Prosecco valued at 500,000 GBP (about $666,560 U.S.) in warehouses scattered acrss Essex, England.
-“Seizing over 67,
+The value of the U.S. system of alcohol beverage regulation was demonstrated once again when British police, in a coordinated sting, discovered 90 pallets of counterfeit wine and Prosecco valued at 500,000 GBP (about $666,560 U.S.) in warehouses scattered acrss Essex, England.
+“Food fraud is not

 Joel Whitaker profile image